Jina

 , concrete types can be instantiated, but cannot have subtypes

-, abstract types cannot be instantiated, but can have subtypes
+, abstract types (also called traits or interfaces) cannot be instantiated, but can have subtypes

-Jina compiles to C, and can easily use existing C libraries
+Jina compiles to C++, and thus can easily use existing C/C++ libraries

 2, syntax